pragma-/grafmon/README.md

 The command must output lines in the format of `<float> <string>` to STDOUT.
 The `<float>` will be the value associated with `<string>`.
 The `<string>` may contain spaces.
-Grafmon will invoke the command every refresh-rate tick.
-It may be necessary to write a small wrapper script to convert the data to the correct formatting.
+Grafmon will invoke the command every refresh-rate tick; the command must start and terminate each tick.
+It may be necessary to write a small wrapper script that read chunks of the input at a time and terminates within a update tick.

+I am planning to implement an `-s, --stream` option to continually read data from an open stream, e.g. `grafmon -s 'tail -f log'` or `monitor_cmd | grafmon -` in the near future!

 Examples: